 Stephen’s Economics Unit have also been producing a discussion paper series on many of the topical investment opportunities open to superannuation funds.
-These include, unlisted property and infrastructure, agriculture, affordable and private placements.
-Upcoming discussion papers will explore opportunities in electricity generation, private equity and aged care.
+These include, unlisted property and infrastructure, agriculture, affordable housing, electricity systems and private placements.
+Upcoming discussion papers will explore opportunities in private equity, retirement living and aged care.

 He holds a first-class honours degree in economics from La Trobe University in Melbourne and Masters in Public Policy from Georgetown University in Washington DC and a PhD in Economics from La Trobe University.